sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-setup/ai-core-aiapi-clientsdk-setup.md

 [ACCORDION-BEGIN [Step 3: ](Installing Jupyter)]

+Jupyter is used to execute python code pieces in form of cells.
 Use pip to install Jupyter.

 Execute the following on terminal.

 ```BASH